learn-co-curriculum/node-http-headers/README.md

 * 4XX: for client-side errors
 * 5XX: for server-side errors

-Using core `http` module, in the request handler, we can write the header with `response.writeHead(statusCode[, statusMessage][, headers]))` where `headers` is an object.
+Using the core `http` module in the request handler, we can write the header with `response.writeHead(statusCode[, statusMessage][, headers]))` where `headers` is an object.
 For example, if we want to you send back status 200 with the message okay and two headers `Content-Type` and `Content-Length`, then we can use these statements:

 ```js